lukakostic/notepadzz/README.md

 Minimalistic notes with markdown, keep-unsaved and toggleable UI
 Made with Qt5 in C++.
 No other dependencies.

+all unsaved changes get autosaved (in app, not to file)

 ![showcase](/github_images/showcase.png)

 ### (toggleable) features: